-Our historical results of operations may not be comparable to our future results of operations due in part to our June 2013 acquisitions.
-The unaudited condensed consolidated financial statements reflect the results of operations of: (i) Bison Midstream since February 16, 2013 and (ii) Mountaineer Midstream since June 22, 2013.
-In addition, we accounted for the Red Rock Drop Down on an "as-if pooled" basis for all periods presented because the Red Rock Drop Down was executed in October 2012 by entities under common control.
-As such, Red Rock Gathering's contribution to the Partnership's financial and operating results for the three months ended March 31, 2014 and 2013 have been reflected in the financial and operating results of its parent, Grand River Gathering.
-For additional information, see Notes 1, 5 and 12 to the unaudited condensed consolidated financial statements.
+Our historical results of operations may not be comparable to our future results of operations due in part to the Red Rock Drop Down, the Bison Drop Down and our June 2013 acquisition of Mountaineer Midstream.
+The unaudited condensed consolidated financial statements reflect the results of operations of: (i) Red Rock Gathering for all periods presented, (ii) Bison Midstream since February 16, 2013 and (iii) Mountaineer Midstream since June 22, 2013.
+In addition, we accounted for the Red Rock Drop Down and Bison Drop Down on an "as-if pooled" basis because the transactions were executed by entities under common control.
+As such, Red Rock Gathering's contribution to the Partnership's financial and operating results have been reflected in the financial and operating results of its parent, Grand River Gathering.
+For additional information, see Notes 1, 5, 6 and 12 to the unaudited condensed consolidated financial statements.